DataBiosphere/toil/docs/running/cliOptions.rst

                         to a file.
 The default location for this file is the current working directory, but an absolute path can also be passed to specify where this file should be written.
-This options only applies when using scalable batch systems.
+This option only applies when using scalable batch systems.
   --restart             If -\\-restart is specified then will attempt to restart
                         existing workflow at the location pointed to by the -\\-jobStore option.
-Will raise an exception if the workflow does not exist
+Will raise an exception if the workflow does not exist.

 **Logging Options**